ygb46ngz2f-beep/P99-Inventory/Intro.md

 If you want it even simpler for brand-new users:

 Download the files, double-click Run-P99-Inventory-App-Final.bat, add your inventory .txt files, and the app will build the Excel workbook for you.
+Or download the precompiled .exe file from here, it will do the same thing.